HOTAS: Road vehicles

 Several car manufacturers have opted to integrate the HOTAS concept into the control systems of their vehicles.
 In the ordinary consumer market, a wide range of vehicles have had controls integrated into the steering wheel, typically for ancillary functions such as controlling the entertainment system, adjusting its cruise control and interacting with onboard computers and mobile phones.
 The purpose of such systems is that drivers can keep their hands upon the wheel, removing the need for the driver to look away from the road while still allowing such interactions to be performed.

 Furthermore, numerous racecars have been produced with steering wheels configured to control various aspects of the car's systems, such as communications and gear shifting.
-Such vehicles have been frequently used in competitive racing, such as Formula One and the Indy Racing League.
+Such vehicles have been frequently used in competitive racing, such as Formula One and IndyCar.

 Gaming

 Several game controllers have incorporated HOTAS-like control arrangements.
 Such controllers have been commonly used by flight simulators; one example is the Thrustmaster Warthog, which is claimed to be based on the A-10.
 Optional controllers for the Xbox One games console include a flight stick that has been described as having HOTAS functionality.
+Other gaming alternatives include hands on stick and stick (HOSAS) and hands on stick and mouse (HOSAM).

 Remote operations

-Several Ground Control Stations (GCS) have used HOTAS principles amongst their control schemes.
+Several ground control stations (GCS) have used HOTAS principles amongst their control schemes.
 Such stations are commonly used to remotely operate unmanned aerial vehicles.